 In Sound Windows, you have three tabs: click the Recording tab.

-If you are in the Recording tab and you cannot see your microphone device, right click on any device displayed in the Recording tab.
-In the menu that appears, click on ‘Show Disabled devices’ if it is not marked with a check mark.
+If you are in the Recording tab and cannot see your microphone device, right-click on any device displayed in the Recording tab.
+In the menu that appears, click on ‘Show Disabled devices’ if it is not marked with a checkmark.

-If you still can’t see your microphone, you can either plug it in correctly or need to install a driver for it to work.
-In the first case, check to see if you have correctly plugged in your computer, plugged it back in or, if it’s on a USB port, plug it into another USB port.
-For the second case, use drivers from the manufacturer’s website or from the CD that came with the product.
+If you still can’t see your microphone, you can either plug it incorrectly or need to install a driver for it to work.
+In the first case, check to see if you have correctly filled in your computer, plugged it back in, or, if it’s on a USB port, plug it into another USB port.
+For the second case, use drivers from the manufacturer’s website or the CD that came with the product.

 Here, Windows Vista still may not recognize that the microphone has been activated.
 So we need to make Windows Vista aware of the tunes and sounds of our voice.

-Important: The following steps will be performed also in the article Windows Speech Recognition so, if you came to this article from that one, you can now go to that one and continue reading from there.
+Necessary: The following steps will also be performed in the article Windows Speech Recognition so, if you came to this article from that one, you can now go to that one and continue reading from there.

 Select the microphone device you are using and click the Next button.

 A few directives, and if they are followed, will provide a better user experience.
-In my case, since I selected Headset microphone it was only shown in the images.
+In my case, since I selected the Headset microphone, it was only shown in the images.
 Once you have read the advice given, click on the Next button.

-If you accidentally select the wrong device or want to go back to the previous page of setup, click on the blue arrow positioned in the upper left corner of the settings wizard.
+If you accidentally select the wrong device or want to go back to the previous setup page, click on the blue arrow positioned in the upper left corner of the settings wizard.

 Then, click the Next button.

 In some cases, the microphone doesn’t work in the setup wizard, although it can be activated and operated under the Recording tab.
-If this happens, close the installation wizard, and then check to see if you have the correct microphone enabled device, open the setup wizard again.
+If this happens, close the installation wizard, check to see if you have the correct microphone enabled device; open the setup wizard again.

-Now, assuming you read the text and clicked the Next button, the setup wizard will tell you that the microphone is set up and you will also be prompted to set up Speech Recognition by pressing the Next button.
+Now, assuming you read the text and click the Next button, the setup wizard will tell you that the microphone is set up, and you will also be prompted to set up Speech Recognition by pressing the Next button.

-If you encounter any problems while setting up your microphone and you manage to resolve them, let us know about it.
+If you encounter any problems while setting up your microphone and managing to resolve them, let us know about it.
 Others may find helpful the solution you have found.